 Some barre workouts also bump up the intensity to really get your heart pumping.
-“We amplify results with a strong cardio component,” says Andrea Rogers, creator of Xtend Barre.
-“You will sweat.”
+“We amplify results with a strong cardio component — you will sweat,” says Andrea Rogers, creator of Xtend Barre, which combines traditional mat Pilates methods, ballet barre, and high-energy cardio to sculpt a strong, dancer-like physique.
 And after an intense barre workout — one where you really push your limits — you may burn additional calories from a process known as the afterburn effect.

 Bottom line: A focused strength-training routine is the better bet for fat loss and weight maintenance, because it creates a more sustained increase in metabolism.
 But a cardio-focused barre workout can help you build muscle and burn calories — plus, if you enjoy it, you’re more likely to stick it out for the long haul.

 How Does Barre Fit Into A Workout Schedule?